cjloff/blog/src/blog/accessibility-tips.md

 The above code can be applied to any tag and will visually hide it but screen readers will still pick it up.
 Best of both worlds.

-<h2>Focus-Within Selector - a CSS solution to accessible navigation</h2>
+<h2>3.
+Focus-Within Selector - a CSS solution to accessible navigation</h2>

 When a keyboard user is navigating through the page it is important to ensure that areas of the page are not mouse-dependent e.g. they can only be opened by hovering or clicking the mouse.